Home → Active Query Builder - Metadata handling and filtration → Working with metadata in .NET version → Description of the Metadata Container

 Metadata Container (as well as any other metadata item) can be forced to load all child items with the LoadAll method.
 It has the withFields parameter that determines whether to load fields or not as loading fields may take a long time in case of large database schema.

-Metadata Container has the necessary methods (Find*) to find objects and to load them if they aren't loaded yet in the child items hierarchy.
+MetadataItem holds the list of child item within the Items property of the MetadataList class.
+It has the necessary methods (Find*) to find objects and to load them if they aren't loaded yet in the child items hierarchy.
 If you want to make searching over the loaded items only, you can get the list of loaded items of specific type using the Items.Find*, Items.GetItems and Items.GetItemsRecursive methods.

 The ItemMetadataLoading and ItemMetadataLoaded events of the MetadataContainer allows to perform pre- and post-processing when child metadata items are requested to load from the database.
 For example, you can override loading of fields or foreign keys for database objects or change their properties when loading is finished.
-You may find sample handlers of these events here.
+You can find sample handlers of these events here.